monographhq/robertos/README.md

 We're big fans of Sandi Metz and her [SOLID Object-Oriented design](https://sandimetz.com/blog/2009/03/21/solid-design-principles) but feel free to implement in the style you're most comfortable with.

 Please write a test to handle your primary methods in each class.

+For the API calls, you can assume the job is already authenticated, and you're just calling a method to get data back in json.